 Yogurt is a stable food in Russia.
 The Caucasian region has a type of yogurt called matsoni which, again, has a reputation of contributing to the longevity of the people there.
 Cold yogurt soups are also popular.

-The Chinese prefer to drink yogurt and actively look for probiotics in yogurt, compared to 50% or less who do so in other countries.
+The Chinese prefer to drink yogurt and actively look for probiotics in yogurt.
 The Chinese consider yogurt a healthy food partly because the population is about 90 percent lactose intolerant and yogurt is a dairy product that they can eat.

 A version of yogurt called nai lao or swan nai, traditionally has been sold in Beijing and other northern cities in ceramic pots with paper coverings.
 It still is sold, but more commonly in disposable sealed cups now.
 It commonly is eaten with a straw or spoon on the street.
 The ceramic pots have become collectors’ items.
 Nai lao was a steppe import, having been brought to Beijing by northern non-Chinese conquerers.
 Traditionally, the fermentation in nai lao came from rice wine rather than a yogurt culture, but some nai lao is made just like regular yogurt – by adding a small amount of yogurt to scalded milk and letting it sit in a warm place for several hours.